Skip to main content

 Clinical trials

-A clinical trial is a medical research study with people who volunteer to test scientific approaches to preventing, detecting, diagnosing, or treating cancer, or to answer scientific questions.
-A clinical trial is launched only after laboratory studies have demonstrated the potential of a treatment or procedure to be more effective and/or less harmful than previously existing methods.
-The goal of clinical trials is to improve patient care.
+A clinical trial is a medical research study with people who volunteer to test scientific approaches to preventing, detecting, diagnosing, or treating a disease or a condition, or to answer scientific questions.
+A clinical trial is

 For patients with myeloma, clinical trials are part of normal care that can offer earlier access to new drugs and new therapies that are not yet available outside of a study.
-If you have an interest in participating in a clinical trial, be sure to discuss with the doctor treating your myeloma all the potential risks and benefits that may apply to your particular case.
+If you have an interest in study participation, be sure to discuss with the doctor treating your myeloma all the potential risks and benefits that may apply to your particular case.
+For more information about what’s involved in study participation, read the IMF’s publication Understanding Clinical Trials in Myeloma.

 In closing